loweas/ussee/README.md

 As governmental data disappears from websites it is important to be aware of previous efforts in climate, environmental justice and more.
 Storing data on your harddrive is one way but it is also important to know where to negative to larger efforts of archiving datasets.

 1. <https://web.archive.org/> -- Helpful in archiving websites.
 Can be lagging
-2. <https://edgi-govdata-archiving.github.io/j40-cejst-2/en/#3/33.47/-97.5>  Environmental Data and Governance Initiative
+2. <https://screening-tools.com/> Public Environmental Data Partners
-3. <https://screening-tools.com/> Public Environmental Data Partners
+3. <https://github.com/edgi-govdata-archiving> Environmental Data and Governance Initiative
+4. <https://edgi-govdata-archiving.github.io/j40-cejst-2/en/#3/33.47/-97.5>  Website creating Climate and Economic Justice Screening Tool for Justice40